ACCENT BENCHTOPS

 With care, your new marble, granite or engineered stone benchtops will last a lifetime.
 Simply follow some easy tips and protecting surfaces from heat and spills, your benchtops will look as good as the day they were installed.

 • Stone surface should firstly be wet with clean, mild hot water.
 Then, using the cleaner solution, rub in small overlapping motions, from bottom-up if a vertical surface.
 Rinse thoroughly with clean tap water to remove all traces of soap or cleaners.
 Change the water in the rinse pail frequently to assist in removing any residues.
-Dry with soft cloth or cotton-flannel, and allow to thoroughly air-dry.
+Dry with soft cloth or cotton flannel or micro fibre, and allow to thoroughly air-dry.
 Chamois skin may be used in lieu of a cotton cloth to remove any spots.

-• Place-mats, wooden cutting boards or trivets should be used under heated dishes.
+• Place mats, wooden cutting boards or trivets should be used under hot dishes.

 • Generally, prevention will save a great deal of time spent on cures and remedies, especially since damages to stone, are often irreparable.
 Polished stone should receive the same care and consideration that is given to a fine wooden finish.